Weight Lifting Results After 1 Month (Female) & 4 Month Transformation Update

 Exercise Selection (Compound Lifts for Beginners)

 Compound lifts that utilize muscles throughout large areas of the body and require multiple muscle groups will serve beginners well.
-As someone gets more comfortable, confident, and familiar with basic workouts and routines, periodized resistance training for strength and hypertrophy is something that intermediate and advanced weight lifters can benefit from.6
+As someone gets more comfortable, confident, and familiar with basic workouts and routines, periodized resistance training for strength and hypertrophy is something that intermediate and advanced weight lifters can benefit from.10

 Those just starting out could also follow this beginner guide to workout routines.

-Amount and Quality of Sleep
+Amount & Quality of Sleep

 Any lifters hoping or striving to achieve body recomposition, increase muscle mass, or simply have proper energy for a grueling workout will need to ensure they’re getting plenty of restful sleep.